weslgeorge/Targeted-PYR1-Library-Design-App/README.md

 Targeted-PYR1-Library-Design-App is an App that allows for the generation of oligos to make PYR1 protein libraries using general screen datasets to inform those libraries.

+## Using the app online

+If you want to use the app online simply go to [https://weslgeorge.shinyapps.io/project-oysters/](https://weslgeorge.shinyapps.io/project-oysters/) shinyapps.io link and get started!

 ## Getting setup locally:

 If you want to use the app locally on your computer simply clone the repository into your local files.
 Make sure to have R and Rstudio installed on your computer and open the app.R file using Rstudio.